alannaa/alannaa/README.md

 **alannaa/alannaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm Lana.
-I'm a software engineer and master’s student of computer science at Northeastern University.
+I'm a software engineer and former master’s student of computer science at Northeastern University.

+Currently...
-- 🔭 I’m currently: a software devlopment engineer  for [AWS](https://aws.amazon.com)
+- 🔭 Working as: a software devlopment engineer  for [AWS](https://aws.amazon.com)
-- 🌱 Right now I’m learning: all things IAAS/Cloud
+- 🌱 Learning: all things IAAS/Cloud
-- 🤔 I’m looking for help with: getting started contributing to open source...
+- 🤔 Looking for help with: getting started contributing to open source...
 - 💬 Ask me about: internship success tips 😎
 - ⚡ Fun fact: I've lived in 4 different countries around the 🌎
 - 📫 How to reach me: